European Center for Limbic Sovereignty

 For most of human history that sculpting happened slowly, locally, between people who could see each other.

 Now it happens instantly often invisibly at planetary scale.
-Led by systems designed to extract our attention, and to optimize for engagement over understanding.
+Led by systems designed to keep our attention, and to optimize for engagement over understanding.

 When AI interaction is designed for coherence rather than capture: